Why You Need Epoxy Flooring For Your Cannabis or CBD Facility

 Why Concrete Alone Is Bad for Your Cannabis Growing Facility

 To save on initial cost, the majority of cannabis growing facilities have concrete floors.
-Despite the many advantages of concrete floors, when left unprotected they can present significant challenges specific to cannabis grow rooms.
+Despite the many advantages of concrete floors, when left unprotected, they can present significant challenges specific to cannabis grow rooms.

 Typical substances found in grow rooms, such as fertilizers, fungicides, and other chemicals, can leach through the porous concrete floor slab into the soil and groundwater thereby contaminating the surrounding environment.
 This scenario is ideal for an epoxy flooring system.

 While warmth and moisture are ideal for cannabis growth, they also provide the ideal conditions for the promotion of bacteria and fungus.
 Additionally, the warm temperatures, from regular watering of plants, and high humidity common in grow rooms weaken the structural integrity of untreated concrete.